amirkiarafiei/mcp-code-mode-example/README.md

 ```

 ### Scenario

+Here we simulate a scenario where user wants to download meeting summaries from MS Teams and upload it to Google Drive.
+The `./teams` and `./drive` directories simulate the MS Teams and Google Drive environments.

 An agent needs to:
 1. Download a meeting summary from Teams (~8KB of text)
 2. Upload it to Google Drive